Oregon Institute of Marine Biology

 The Oregon Institute of Marine Biology (or OIMB) is the marine station of the University of Oregon.
 This 100 acre marine station is located in Charleston, Oregon, at the mouth of Coos Bay.
 Currently, OIMB is home to several permanent faculty members and a number of graduate students.
 OIMB is a member of the National Association of Marine Laboratories (NAML).
 In addition to graduate research, undergraduate classes are offered year round, including marine birds and mammals, estuarine biology, marine ecology, invertebrate zoology, molecular biology, biology of fishes, biological oceanography, and embryology.

 The Loyd and Dorothy Rippey Library, one of eight branches of the UO Libraries, was added to the campus in 1999.
-The Rippey Library is open to the public by appointment, and the Oregon Card Program allows Oregon residents 16 years old and over to borrow from the collection.
+The Rippey Library is open to the public by appointment, and the Oregon Card Program allows Oregon residents 16 years old and older to borrow from the collection.

 The Charleston Marine Life Center (or CMLC) is a public museum and aquarium on the edge of the harbor in Charleston, OR, across the street from the OIMB campus.
 Displays aimed at visitors of all ages emphasize the diversity of animal and plant life in local marine ecosystems.
 Visitors learn where to interact with marine organisms in their natural environments and how local scientists study the life histories, evolution and ecology of underwater plants and animals.